leoshimo/vrs/README.md

 (run "./scripts/feedbin.ll")
 ```

-Endpoints name their transport explicitly. `tcp://HOST` and `ssh://HOST` use the
+Endpoints name their transport explicitly.
+Release builds use VRS port `8773`;
-default VRS port `8773`; append `:PORT` to either form to select another VRS
+debug builds use `8774`, keeping a persistent `serve.sh` runtime isolated from
+ordinary `cargo run` development.
+Append `:PORT` to either `tcp://HOST` or
-port.
-The SSH transport runs `ssh -W 127.0.0.1:PORT HOST`, so SSH aliases,
+`ssh://HOST` to select another port explicitly.
+The SSH transport runs
+`ssh -W 127.0.0.1:PORT HOST`, so SSH aliases, Bonjour names, and Tailscale
-Bonjour names, and Tailscale MagicDNS names are resolved by OpenSSH without
+MagicDNS names are resolved by OpenSSH without exposing the VRS listener.
+The
-exposing the VRS listener.
-The listener remains bound to localhost.
+listener remains bound to localhost.

 VRS keeps each link open, exchanges service snapshots and registration
 changes, and caches them locally. `find_srv` and `ls_srv` only query that cache;